shazamch/Facebook/README.md

 Incorporation of user feedback to improve the user experience.
 Overall, this project is a great example of how Python can be used to create functional, user-friendly applications with a simple interface.

 Note: Make sure all the files in the same folder after downloading.
 If any file is missing the code will give error.
+Also create a folder in the main foler named "test_images" and place the images in this folder.